signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 On another system, install a recent version of python (i.e. 3.x) with your package manager.

-Run the provided python service:
+Navigate to `o11y-bootcamp/service/src` and run the provided python service:

 === "Shell Command"